veena202/churn-dashboard-in-power-bi/README.md

 Explore the different pages of the dashboard to gain insights into customer churn.

 Contact
-For questions or suggestions, please open an issue or contact yourname.
+For questions or suggestions, please open an issue or contact my mail.